12345amar/Tech-Lead-Learning/Nodejs/README-NODEJS.md

 - requestListener has infomartion who send the request
 - responseListener send back the info who send the request
 - server.listen(3000):  this is server to manage the port for local but on production it can take default port
+- process.exit(): The process.exit() method is used in Node.js to terminate the current Node.js process synchronously with a specified exit code.
+- process.exit(0): 0 (default): Means success.
+- process.exit(1): Exit on error (1,2 or any other non-zero value indicate errors)